Nonlocal stress-energy tensor in time-dependent gravitational backgrounds: Multipole expansion of the RSET

 where the function $q$ is given in Eq.~\eqref{metric_solution}.
 We emphasize that the quantum leading-order term in Eq.~\eqref{complete_metric} is present only for time-dependent backgrounds, and that it is not a vacuum solution of the Einstein equations but is instead sourced by the RSET.

 At first glance, Eq.~\eqref{complete_metric} might suggest a quantum-corrected gravitational wave.
 However, several crucial features distinguish it from its classical counterpart.
 First, the propagating mode in Eq.~\eqref{complete_metric} appears even in spherically symmetric configurations, whereas classical gravitational waves are absent due to Birkhoff’s theorem.
 Second, the solution does not exhibit the usual transverse polarization.
-Third, its asymptotic behavior, $h^{\mu}{}_{\nu}^{\mathrm{(q)}} \sim \log(\mu r)/r$, differs from the standard $1/r$ decay of classical waves.

-At this point, one might naively conclude that the energy transported by the quantum-corrected metric grows indefinitely at large $r$ because, schematically, the gravitational stress-energy pseudo-tensor $t_{\mu\nu}$ is proportional to $ h_{\mu\nu}^{2}\sim\log^2(\mu r)/r^2$.
-However, following the definition given in Ref.~\cite{weinberg},
+Third, the flux of energy produced by the quantum-corrected metric vanishes at large $r$.
+Indeed, the gravitational stress-energy pseudo-tensor $t_{\mu\nu}$ is given by \cite{weinberg},